wsseabor/ai-notebook/README.rst

 MNIST dataset can be found at http://yann.lecun.com/exdb/mnist/

-Given code will work downloading from source and stashing it in a local folder
+Given code will work downloading from source and stashing it in a local folder in the same master directory the code is in

 Conceptually: